ganakailabs/cloudeval-docs/docs/contribute.md

-# Contribute to cloudeval Documentation
+# Contribute to Cloudeval Documentation

-We welcome contributions to cloudeval documentation!
+We welcome contributions to Cloudeval Documentation!
 Your improvements help the entire community.

 ## How to Contribute